Thursday, June 11, 2026

 Whether you’re marketing a business promotion app, an app to facilitate professional communication and file sharing or a productivity app, the first step is deciding which actions are important to your strategy.
 In other words: What does a conversion look like for your particular product?
 Which post-install events are significant?
 Only when you know what you want your users to do can you establish your target audience.

 As a marketer, the last thing you want to do is blow your ad budget on acquiring users who fail to convert.
 This is where target lookalike audiences come in handy.
-By understanding the demographics and mobile behaviors of your active user base, you can then focus your acquisition campaign on mobile users sharing similar qualities.
+By understanding the demographics and mobile behaviors of your active user base, you can then focus your user acquisition campaign on mobile users sharing similar qualities.

 For example, let’s say your task management app is finding success with young professionals aged 24-30 who live in large cities and use iPhones.
 This data is valuable because then – with the help of an app marketing platform – you can serve dynamic ads to a target lookalike audience.
 Unlike casting a wide net, this strategy will help you promote your app to the people most likely to find it useful.
 This way, you won’t waste ad spend serving ads to 65-year-old retirees in rural areas with Android devices.